victord96/5_django_projects/README.md

 # My blog

-My blog is a custom django blog app
+My blog is a Blog application with Django that allows users to create, edit, and delete posts.
+The homepage list all blog posts, and there is a dedicated detail page for each individual post.

 ## Installation